LogoHistorical Figure MBTI

 The Man Who Founded a City as a Side Project

-José de Ribas was born in Naples in 1749, the son of a Spanish diplomat of Irish descent, and he died in St. Petersburg in 1800 while conspiring to assassinate the reigning tsar.
-In between, he served in the Russian army under Catherine II, rose to the rank of admiral, fought in the Russo-Turkish Wars with such distinction that he won Catherine's personal favor, and — almost incidentally — founded one of the great port cities of the modern world.
-The city was Odessa.
-De Ribas chose the name, directed the construction of the harbor, and laid out the first streets on a stretch of Black Sea coastline that had been, until 1794, nothing but steppe and possibility.
+José de Ribas was born in Naples in 1749, the son of a Spanish diplomat of Irish descent, and died in St. Petersburg in 1800 while conspiring to assassinate the reigning tsar.
+In between he rose to admiral in Catherine II's navy, fought the Russo-Turkish Wars with enough distinction to win the empress's personal favor, and — almost incidentally — founded Odessa.
+He chose the name, directed the harbor construction, and laid out the first streets on a Black Sea coastline that had been, until 1794, nothing but steppe and possibility.
 Then he moved on to the next project.

-This is the pattern that makes de Ribas one of the more remarkable figures of the eighteenth century: he was constitutionally incapable of staying still.
-He spoke multiple languages, adapted to each new environment with uncanny ease, cultivated patrons ranging from Potemkin to Catherine's later favorites, and treated every new situation as a puzzle worth solving.
+He spoke multiple languages, adapted to each new environment with uncanny ease, and treated every situation as a puzzle worth solving.
 When the solution was found — when the city was founded, the battle won, the patron cultivated — his attention moved to the next horizon.
-He did not build institutions for himself; he built possibilities and left others to institutionalize them.
+He did not build institutions; he built possibilities and left others to institutionalize them.

 That's the ENTP signature: Ne generating possibilities faster than any single project can absorb them, Ti providing just enough structural discipline to make the possibilities real.